2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/other-stuff/md/0-2-volume-1.md

 14. G-J-EA-A minus U-H-H-U gives COLD.
 15. The 21 plaintext rune indices sum to **233** and COLD sums to **51**.
 16. Any probability or uniqueness claim should be reproduced with its exact search space and selection criteria before being treated as statistical evidence.

-### Source-data limitation

-The PDF contains the 27×27 matrix primarily as images rather than as a complete plain-text 729-token transcription.
-Therefore, this Markdown edition describes the route and coordinates but does not by itself provide the complete raw matrix dataset.

-For maximum reproducibility in a future repository revision, the strongest additional artifact would be a separate machine-readable file containing the exact 729-rune transcription and/or the full 27×27 matrix, for example:

-`liber-primus-0-2-729-runes.txt`

-or:

-`liber-primus-0-2-27x27-matrix.tsv`

-That would allow an independent script or AI system to verify coordinates directly rather than relying on the PDF image.

 ---